rcazzara/seldovia/_people/Scandinavians_The.md

 **Edward Erickson** was born in 1884 in Norway.
 He immigrated 1910 and was a fisherman in Valdez and Bristol before coming to Seldovia.
 He died in Nov.
-1938, Seldovia, AK at the age of 54.
+1938, Seldovia, Alaska at the age of 54.

 **Sigurd Halvorsen** was born on September 27, 1892, in Haugesund, Norway and naturalized on 26 May, 1947.
 He married Marie Anderson on